klittle314/IHI_Covid_Public/README.md

 We include a copy of the input CSV files as of 13 November 2020 for both country and U.S. states and territories.

-To avoid overwriting the output files provided for your test, copy the contents of the samples folder and output folder into renamed folders.
+To avoid overwriting the output files provided for your test, copy the contents of the samples folder and output folder into renamed folders, e.g. 13Nov_samples and 13Nov_output.

+*If you do not copy the contents of these folders, the code will overwrite the existing files.*

 In the generate-date-files.R script, replace the lines
 ```
 data_file_country <- paste0('data/country_data_', as.character(Sys.Date()), '.csv')
 data_file_state   <- paste0('data/us_state_data_', as.character(Sys.Date()), '.csv')`
 ```
-with
+with path to your renamed folder
 ```
 data_file_country <- paste0('data/country_data_2020-11-13.csv')
 data_file_state   <- paste0('data/us_state_data_2020-11-13.csv)